kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md

 \(a\) *Furnishing information.* A Rotorcraft Flight Manual must be furnished with each rotorcraft, and it must contain the following:

-\(1\) Information required by §§27.1583 through 27.1589.
+\(1\) Information required by §[[Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md#§27.1583   Operating limitations.|§27.1583]] through 27.1589.

 \(2\) Other information that is necessary for safe operation because of design, operating, or handling characteristics.

-\(b\) *Approved information.* Each part of the manual listed in §§27.1583 through 27.1589, that is appropriate to the rotorcraft, must be furnished, verified, and approved, and must be segregated, identified, and clearly distinguished from each unapproved part of that manual.
+\(b\) *Approved information.* Each part of the manual listed in §[[Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md#§27.1583   Operating limitations.|§27.1583]] through 27.1589, that is appropriate to the rotorcraft, must be furnished, verified, and approved, and must be segregated, identified, and clearly distinguished from each unapproved part of that manual.

 \(c\) \[Reserved\]